 Note on SPOILERS: This review is for the final book of The Hunger Games trilogy.
 It’s impossible to discuss without giving spoilers for both The Hunger Games and Catching Fire.

 The Mockingjay is an unsatisfying finish and the weakest of the three books, but the reason is hard to pinpoint.
-Whatever criticism can be heaped upon The Mockingjay can be applied to the other books: the frenetic pacing, the crummy love-triangle, an unlikable protagonist, etc. In The Mockingjay, however, these flaws are amped up and harder to overlook.
+Whatever criticism can be heaped upon The Mockingjay can be applied to the other books: the frenetic pacing, the crummy love triangle, an unlikable protagonist, etc. In The Mockingjay, however, these flaws are amped up and harder to overlook.
 It lacks the spare moments of warmth and hope that were always found in the others.
 I don’t think it’s solid to write off a book as “too dark,” but the moments of darkness in The Mockingjay come at the expense of everything that has been previously established.
 Characters act out of sorts, seemingly for the express purpose of sinking the book faster.
 (In critiquing such actions, I’ll be careful to not give away the body count or ending; additionally, so much happens in this book that the details given here aren’t as spoiler-y as they may seem.)

 The book is set a week or two after the events of Catching Fire.
 Peeta is being held by the Capitol and there is no news as to whether he’s dead or alive.
 Katniss, Gale, and the District 12 survivors are living underground in District 13.
 Katniss spends a good amount of time blowing off her responsibilities to nap in closets and contemplate whether or not she wants to become the face of the rebellion as the Mockingjay.
 Everything is being done to convince her to step into the role of figurehead by 13’s leader: President Coin.
-I use the word ‘figurehead,’ because this is all Katniss can be.
+I use the word figurehead, because this is all Katniss can be.
 She’s a good face for a resistance, but it’s laughable to think of her as a leader.